NGC 7023

 NGC 7023 Iris Nebula

-Color: blue dominates, which occurs due to the reflection of light from nearby stars by dust.
+Color: dominated by blue, which arises from the reflection of light from nearby stars off dust.

 Structure: the nebula consists of dusty material surrounding a massive, hot, young star in the formation stage.

-Features: the shape of the nebula resembles a flower, and the star cluster above the center looks like a "cylinder".
+Features: the nebula's shape resembles a flower, and the star cluster above the center looks like a "cylinder".

-In reality, this is the maximum I could squeeze out of my current skill level.
-I tried processing without star separation, with photometry and playing with curves, but the dust barely showed up.
+Honestly, this is the maximum I could extract with my current skill level.
+I tried processing without star separation, using photometry and playing with curves, but the dust hardly showed.
+The second attempt was with star separation and masks… in my opinion, the second version is more interesting.
+I’ll keep collecting more signal…

 Add comment